-- If an OSD is down, check the status of the corresponding disk via the CIMC. - If the CIMC reports that the physical disk health is good, run the cluster-recovery and redo check-osds to see if the problem cleared. - If the CIMC reports that the physical disk is faulty, use only the replace-osd command. - · Physically remove the defective disk and insert a new disk before attempting the replace-osd command. - M performing cluster-recovery is NOT recommended, since it will restart the vpp service running on computes and controllers lead to data plane outage (i.i.e. the VM's running on the compute will lose data plane connectivity).
+- If an OSD is down, check the status of the corresponding disk via the CIMC. - If the CIMC reports that the physical disk health is good, run the cluster-recovery and redo check-osds to see if the problem cleared. - If the CIMC reports that the physical disk is faulty, use only the replace-osd command. - · Physically remove the defective disk and insert a new disk before attempting the hvim replace-osd command.